 Advice and guidance if you suspect child abuse

-If you suspect that any child or young person is being subjected to abuse, or you are otherwise concerned about their welfare or well-being, please get in touch with the Multi Agency Safeguarding Hub immediately.
-Everything you tell us will be in confidence.
+If you suspect that a child or young person is being abused, or you are concerned about their welfare or well-being, you can report suspected child abuse or exploitation.

 Types of child abuse

 Physical abuse usually occurs when a child is deliberately, physically harmed.

 - kicking or having objects thrown at them